hundredyearfarms/Hundred-Year-Farms/README.md

 - [OASIS Standards Body - Baseline Protocol](https://docs.baseline-protocol.org/baseline-protocol/architecture)
 - [Ernst & Younge Blockchain Initiative](https://blockchain.ey.com/)

+**Schedule**:  Described above is our project concept which, over the course of 2021, we will continue to refine with the help of various consultants.
+Next we will do our feasibility review that will consider the state of technology, regulations, costs, revenue, and tax treatments.
+That feasibility review is not expected to change the concept or objectives, but rather tell us how quickly the above project can move which may end up being anywhere from a decade to a very gradual, multi-generational transition, over the next hundred years.
+Once the feasibility review is complete, the next stage will be preliminary design, followed by detailed design, then implementation.

 ## Owners

 Nancy and Brenon Knaggs both grew up on small farms.
 During their working careers Nancy helped manage new technology product development.
 Brenon worked in the engineering design of low-carbon cogeneration power systems and later in project management for large public infrastructure projects.
 They both have a keen interest in the relation between small farms, communities, and biodiversity within a time of changing climate and technology.
 They can be contacted by email at "hun....yearfarms@protonmail.com"